Inference on common trends in functional time series

 \section{I(1) time series and stochastic trends in Hilbert space}

-We consider a cointegrated linear I(1) process $X_t$ taking values in a separable Hilbert space, $\mathcal H$, as formally defined by \citet{Beare2017}. \revlab{r1_major2}For stationary time series in $\mathcal H$, the real-valued sequence $\langle X_t,v \rangle$ must be stationary for all possible choices of~$v \in \mathcal H$ (see Proposition~3.1 and its proof in \citealp{Beare2017}).
-E.g., if $\mathcal H$ is the standard $L^2[a,b]$ Hilbert space and hence $X_t(r)$ is a function defined on $[a,b]$, then $\langle X_t,v \rangle = \int_a^b X_t(r)v(r)dr$ may be viewed as a continuous linear combination of~$X_t(r)$.
+\revlab{ce_2nd_minor1}We consider a cointegrated linear I(1) process $X_t$ taking values in a separable Hilbert space, $\mathcal H$, equipped with an inner product $\langle v_1, v_2 \rangle$ and the induced norm $\|v_1\| = \langle v_1,v_1 \rangle^{1/2}$ for $v_1,v_2\in \mathcal H$, as defined by \citet{Beare2017}.
+For stationary time series in $\mathcal H$, the real-valued sequence $\langle X_t,v \rangle$ must be stationary for all possible choices of~$v \in \mathcal H$ (see Proposition~3.1 and its proof in \citealp{Beare2017}).
+For example, if $\mathcal H$ is the standard $L^2[a,b]$ Hilbert space and hence $X_t(r)$ is a function defined on $[a,b]$, then $\langle X_t,v \rangle = \int_a^b X_t(r)v(r)dr$ may be viewed as a continuous linear combination of~$X_t(r)$.
 For many empirical applications involving economic functional time series, stationarity is too restrictive \citep[e.g.,][]{Chang2016,SEO2019,NSS}.
 Thus, we consider a sequence of $X_t$ that allows $\langle X_t, v\rangle$ to be either I(1) nonstationary or I(0) stationary.
 It is then important to characterize under what choices of $v\in \mathcal H$ that $\langle X_t, v\rangle$ becomes stationary or nonstationary, which leads to notions of stationary and nonstationary subspaces.
 We next discuss this in more detail.

 Let $\{ X_t \}_{t \geq 1}$ be a sequence whose first difference, denoted $\Delta X_t$, satisfies

 where $\{ \epsilon_t \}_{t \in \mathbb{Z}}$ is an independent and identically distributed (iid) sequence with $\E [\epsilon_t] = 0$, $\E [\|\epsilon_t\|^{4}] < \infty$, and positive definite variance~$C_\epsilon$.
 We further assume that $\{\Phi_j \}_{j \geq 0}$ is a sequence of bounded, linear operators satisfying